Judy Fong Bates

-Judy Fong Bates (born December 22, 1949) is a Chinese-Canadian author.
-She is a 2006 recipient of the Alex Awards.
+Judy Fong Bates (born December 22, 1949) is a Chinese Canadian author.
+She is a 2006 recipient of the Alex Award.

 Biography

 Born in Kaiping, Guangdong, she immigrated to Canada with her mother in 1955 to reunite with her father in Allandale, Ontario.
 The family subsequently moved to Acton, Ontario where she spent most of her adolescence, eventually graduating from Guelph Collegiate Vocational Institute.
-She obtained her Bachelor of Arts from the University of Guelph, later followed with a Bachelor of Education from the University of Toronto.
+She obtained her Bachelor of Arts from the University of Guelph, which was later followed by a Bachelor of Education from the University of Toronto.
 She was a teacher with the Toronto Board of Education for twenty years, working at the Garden Avenue and Fern Avenue public schools, and has also taught creative writing at the University of Toronto and Trent University.